This is going to be a rant, so buckle up.

 How about being proud of the fact that you were born on the 9th March?
 That you were born at noon?
 That you were born in a leap year?
 It doesn’t make sense to be proud of those things, because you had no part in them.

-Be proud if you were part or will be part of a struggle.
+Be proud if you are part of a struggle.
 Be proud if you experience persecution, inequality, discrimination.
 Be even more proud if you take a stand to fix these problems.
 But don’t be proud of the particular bit of rock that you were born on, because you had nothing to do with it.

 But what if I want to be proud of my country, because I feel a strong sense of national identity?